rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

  ![image](https://user-images.githubusercontent.com/62353482/80547216-8c355480-896c-11ea-8adb-1a58d4e1be6c.png)

   The overwrite settings needs to be configured.
 This determines what happens if the LiveMigrator encounters content in the target path with the same name and size.

-    * **SKip** - If the filesize is identical between the source and target, the file is skipped.
+     Skip:     If the filesize is identical between the source and target, the file is skipped.
 If it’s a different size, the whole file is replaced.

-    * **Overwrite** - Everything is replaced, even if the file size is identical.
+    Overwrite: Everything is replaced, even if the file size is identical.

  4. Start your migration with the following settings: